UniversalDependencies/docs/_ceb/template-index.md

   * [Cebuano-GJA](../treebanks/ceb_a/index.html)

 ## Treebanks
+* Nikolaus P. Himmelmann (2005).
+Typological characteristics.
+In Alexander Adelaar and Nikolaus P. Himmelmann (eds.): The Austronesian Languages of Asia and Madagascar.
+Routledge, London and New York.
 * Tanangkinsing, M. (2011).
 A functional reference grammar of Cebuano: from a discourse perspective.
 Vol 1 & 2.
 Lambert Academic Publishing: Saarbrücken, Germany.
 ISBN: 978-3-8465-1024-7 / 978-3-8465-9150-5